 What is Kijiji?

-Kijiji is an online marketplace where you can exchange goods and services.
+Kijiji is an online marketplace where you can exchange goods and services, and it’s owned by eBay.
 You can even find work and job listings on the platform.

-Let’s focus here on how to sell on Kijiji.
+Let’s focus though on how to sell on Kijiji.

 Register for Kijiji

 If you haven’t already, you must register for Kijiji here.
 Follow the steps, they are straightforward and you’ll be ready to go in no time.

 Step 1: Take awesome pictures

 To get the most money for your item, it is an absolute must for you to take great pictures.
 If you have no pictures at all, buyers are much more likely to scroll right past your item.

 Here are the steps I take to take great pictures:

 - A decent cellphone camera will do.

 - Take pictures of the item from different angles.